unikorn-cloud/identity/README.md

 Users SHOULD have additional permissions defined for external services, e.g. provisioning and management of compute infrastructure.

 The `reader` is similar to the `user` but allows read only access, typically used by billing and auditing teams.

+[!NOTE]
+> If you do define external 3rd party roles, you will be responsible for removing any references to them from groups on deletion.
+> Failure to do so will result in dangling references, an inconsistency and an error condition.

 ### Projects